List of A Song of Ice and Fire characters: Tyrion Lannister

-Tyrion Lannister is the younger brother of Cersei and Jaime Lannister, and serves as a third-person narrator for 47 chapters in A Game of Thrones, A Clash of Kings, A Storm of Swords and A Dance With Dragons.
+Tyrion Lannister is the younger brother of Cersei and Jaime Lannister, and serves as a third-person narrator for 47 chapters in A Game of Thrones, A Clash of Kings, A Storm of Swords and A Dance with Dragons.
 He is the narrator with the most chapters in the books.

 Joffrey Baratheon

-Joffrey is the eldest of Queen Cersei Lannister's children.
+Joffrey Baratheon is the eldest of Queen Cersei Lannister's children.
 Though a Baratheon in name, Joffrey is actually a product of incest between Cersei and Jaime Lannister, but unaware of his true parentage.
 He is described as a strong-willed child with a vicious temper and a sadistic streak.

 Myrcella Baratheon

-Princess Myrcella Baratheon is the second oldest child and only daughter of Queen Cersei Lannister.
-Like her brothers, she was fathered by Cersei's brother Jaime Lannister, but she is ostensibly unaware of this.
+Princess Myrcella Baratheon is the second-oldest child and only daughter of Queen Cersei Lannister.
+Like her brothers, she was fathered by Cersei's twin brother Jaime Lannister, but she is ostensibly unaware of this.
 She is described as delicate, beautiful and courteous, and is said to have all her mother's beauty but none of her cruel nature.
 To ensure that House Martell will support Joffrey, Myrcella is betrothed to marry Prince Trystane Martell when they come of age and is sent to Dorne in A Clash of Kings.
 After Joffrey's death in A Storm of Swords, Princess Arianne Martell schemes to kidnap Myrcella and crown her queen of Westeros.
 The plan goes awry, however, and Myrcella is severely injured in the kidnapping.

 Tommen Baratheon

 Prince Tommen Baratheon is the younger brother of Prince Joffrey and Princess Myrcella and is second in line for the throne.
-Tommen is Queen Cersei Lannister's youngest child and, like his siblings, he is also the son of Cersei's brother Jaime Lannister, but he is unaware of this, as he believes Robert Baratheon to be his father.
+Tommen is Queen Cersei Lannister's youngest child and, like his siblings, he is also the son of Cersei's twin brother Jaime Lannister, but he is unaware of this, as he believes Robert Baratheon to be his father.
 Like his sister, he shares none of his mother's ruthlessness, and is in fact, mild-mannered, courteous, and kind-hearted.

 Kevan Lannister

 Ser Kevan Lannister is Tywin Lannister's younger brother and most trusted captain, known for his reliability and loyalty.
 He serves as the third-person narrator for the epilogue of A Dance with Dragons.
 He is comfortable with carrying out Tywin's wishes and resigned himself to perpetually living in his brother's shadow.
-In A Storm of Swords, he is appointed Master of Laws to his great-nephew King Joffrey Baratheon, and after Tywin's death, he is offered the position of Hand of the King in A Feast for Crows but refuses to serve under Cersei.
+In A Storm of Swords, he is appointed Master of Laws to his great-nephew King Joffrey Baratheon, and after Tywin's death, he is offered the position of Hand of the King in A Feast for Crows but refuses to serve Cersei, so he leaves for Casterly Rock.
 After Cersei's imprisonment, the council appoints him Lord Regent to King Tommen Baratheon, and he tries to solve the problems Cersei created.
-Because his efforts to stabilize the kingdom threaten Aegon Targaryen's plans to take the throne, Varys murders Kevan.
+Because his efforts to stabilize the kingdom threaten Daenerys Targaryen's plans to take the throne, Varys kills Kevan.